hpe-storage/python-hpedockerplugin/docs/switch-from-iSCSI-to-FC-plugin.md

 7. Mount all the volumes and resume all I/O operations.

 > NOTE:
-> If one or more volumes are still mounted where Step 3 is not followed, the switching process would not be successful and volume mount and unmount operations would result in unexpected behaviour or errors.
+> 1) If one or more volumes are still mounted where Step 3 is not followed, the switching process would not be successful and volume mount and unmount operations would result in unexpected behaviour or errors.
+> 2) If any of volume mount operation fails which is a very rare scenario, restarting docker service and etcd daemon would help further for successful mount operation.